 Several municipalities in Northeast Ohio exclude people from living in group homes due to conditions that may qualify as disabilities under the Fair Housing Act.
 These include individuals with communicable diseases and drug and alcohol addiction.
-In a joint statement from HUD and DOJ the definition of the term "disability" covers individuals with some communicable diseases, drug addiction, and alcoholism when their tenancy does not pose a "direct threat" to the health and safety of other individuals or would not result in substantial physical damage to the property or "if the threat can be eliminated or significantly reduced by reasonable accommodation."
+In a joint statement from HUD and DOI the definition of the term "disability" covers individuals with some communicable diseases, drug addiction, and alcoholism when their tenancy does not pose a "direct threat" to the health and safety of other individuals or would not result in substantial physical damage to the property or "if the threat can be eliminated or significantly reduced by reasonable accommodation."
 HUD and DOJ state specifically that individuals receiving treatment for addiction are protected by the Fair Housing Act.
 Individuals currently engaged in the illegal use of a controlled substance are not protected by the Fair Housing Act as well as those who have been convicted of the illegal manufacture or distribution of a controlled substance.
+100 In 2017, the Safe Recovery and Community Empowerment Act was introduced into the House of Representatives that would amend the Fair Housing Act.
+It would amend the FHA to provide that nothing in federal law related to protecting persons with disabilities would prohibit a local, state, or federal government body from requiring a reasonable minimum distance between residential recovery facilities within a residential area zoned for residential housing.
+A residential recovery facility is a residence that provides housing to individuals recovering from drug or alcohol addiction by offering a clean and sober environment.101 This bill would restrict the siting of group homes and residential recovery facilities from serving those persons in need of support and recovery from drug or alcohol addiction.

-The Housing Center reviewed municipal ordinances in Northeast Ohio and the following municipalities bar individuals from group homes who may be protected by the Fair Housing Act: 67
+The Fair Housing Center reviewed municipal ordinances in Northeast Ohio and the following